 Breaking with traditions in stage design for the ballet

 In reflecting upon Barry Kay’s inspired and subtle designs for the stage, it is his finely tuned perception, combined with a profound sense of comprehension and compassion, that always springs to mind.
-His ability to identify with man’s nature, his characteristics, also his quirks and predicaments, or with circumstances forming the settings for specific events, invariably found expression in designing ravishingly beautiful costumes and the most ingenious scenery for the theatre.
+His ability to identify with man’s nature, his characteristics, also his quirks and predicaments, or with circumstances forming the settings for specific events, invariably found expression in designing ravishingly beautiful costumes and the most ingenious sets for the theatre.
 The acclaim, recognition and respect he was credited the world over bore witness to his extraordinary talent.

 Kay’s vision and talent, however, extended further than met the eye.
 Following the completion of his studies, he entered a predominantly stuffy world of stage design – a world deeply rooted in conventional, unimaginative design concepts.
 Surprised by the noticeable lack of meaningful design, particularly evident in the ballet, he began questioning such traditions and conventions.
 Motivated by ambition and an enthusiasm for innovative stage design, he avidly championed a fundamental change by setting out to pioneer three-dimensionally constructed sets.
 In winning their realisation, Barry Kay revolutionised stage design for the ballet almost single-handed.
 Eventually, he created sets on a scale so grandiose hitherto not seen.